Central Texas mother honors daughter by helping other parents suffering from child loss

 Doherty said that as soon as she got to meet her daughter, the clock on their time together was already ticking.

-"You know, that eventually, you're going to have to make the impossible decision of when it's time to hand your baby back and leave the hospital without them, which is just such an impossible situation," Doherty explained.
+"You know that, eventually, you're going to have to make the impossible decision of when it's time to hand your baby back and leave the hospital without them, which is just such an impossible situation," Doherty said.

-Doherty and her husband got to capture a few moments with their daughter, but wanted more.
+Doherty and her husband got to capture a few moments with their daughter, but they wanted more.

 "I feel so thankful that I got to meet her.
 I feel so thankful that, you know, she made it that far so that I got to meet her.
 It was just a beautiful time with me and my husband," Doherty said.